 There are many other families also caring for a loved one with dementia.
 They can share tips with you about how they’ve successfully managed behavior changes in their loved ones.
 Talking about your challenges will also bring you a measure of relief and give you the chance to encourage others.

-Our professional caregivers at Adultcare Assistance are trained and experienced in helping seniors with dementia or other cognitive disorders.
+Our professional caregivers at Adultcare Assistance are trained and experienced in senior care, whether it’s helping seniors with dementia or other cognitive disorders.
 They’ll provide compassionate care that will help keep your loved one safe at home.

-Contact us today to learn more about our services.
+Contact us today to learn more about our senior care services.
 We’re here to help.